archivesspace-deprecated/archon-migration/README.md

 indexer to get backed up.
 Migrated records may not appear right away in browse or search results in ArchivesSpace.
 Consider running ArchivesSpace with the indexer turned off to speed up the migration process.

+A large migration may fail because of an expiration of the migration tool's session in ArchivesSpace.
+Avoid this by setting a 10 hour session expiration threshold in the ArchivesSpace configuration file:

+	AppConfig[:session_expire_after_seconds] = 36000

 Do not run a migration process against an ArchivesSpace instance that already contains data.